-MN courses are completed using a hybrid model where students participate both in class and online.
-Most classes meet over videoconference on campus five to ten times per semester, and the remaining course work is offered online.
-Students are expected to attend at one of the many WSU campuses for in-class sessions, however, in many classes, students living at a distance can engage in coursework via live videostream.
+Program delivery: In class, online & in clinics MN courses are completed using a hybrid model where students participate both in class and online.
+Most classes meet no more than five times per semester; the remaining course work is offered online.
+Students are expected to attend in-class sessions.

 - Advanced clinical practice